Boyle to St Arnaud

 - Intercity Coachlines run between Westport and Nelson every day and stop for booked passengers at Kawatiri, the junction of SH63 from St Arnaud and SH6 between Nelson and Westport.
 This is 25 km to the west of St Arnaud and the departure times are 6.15pm to Nelson and 8.34am to Westport.
 03 365 1113.
 Atomic Travel use the same service.
 The Heaphy Bus Company go to Nelson and Westport from St Arnaud on Sundays and Thursdays in the summer months.

-This section over the Richmond range is a further highlight for many on the TA South Island trail.
+This section on the Richmond Alpine Track over the Richmond range and then along the Pelorous River is a further highlight for many on the TA South Island trail.
 It is the toughest part, and also the longest without a place for resupply, so packs will be heavy to start – that’s eight nights of food if you do it as set out here and walk through to Havelock.
 The huts are mostly small, as few people travel over the tracks and the only people you see will probably be other TA walkers and hunters (many of the huts were built as deer culler huts, hence their age and basic nature).
 You will not want to be on the higher, exposed parts in bad weather, so check the forecast before your leave St Arnaud.
 If you do want to exit the trail at some point then Hackets Hut is the usual place out that is closest to civilisation, but it would be more effort than it is worth if you just need to get more food.
 Nice places to stay for their locations are Red Hills, Hunters, Tarn, and Mt Rintoul huts, amongst others.